alespecka/fractioner/README.md

 * Operands may be whole numbers, fractions or mixed fractions.
 * Mixed fractions are represented by whole_numerator/denominator, e.g. "1_2/3".
 * Operators and operand must be separated by one or more spaces.
-* Any number of pairs of parenthesis may be included.
+* Any number of pairs of parentheses may be included.
-* Parenthesis do not need to be separated by spaces from operators or operands.
+* Parentheses do not need to be separated by spaces from operators or operands.
 * There is a single variable 'ans', which contains the result of the last expression.

 ## Examples
 Here is an example run:
 ```
 ?
 1/2 + 1/3 - 2
--1_1/6
+= -1_1/6
 ?
 (2_3/4 - 1_1/5) * 5
-7_3/4
+= 7_3/4
 ? ((1 - 3) - (5/3 + 1/3)) * (2_3/8 + 9/8) / 1/2
--28
+= -28
 ? ans / -7
-4
+= 4
 ```
 As you can see above, we may use 'ans' variable, which stores the result of the previous expression.